 What are Redundant Assets?

-Redundant assets are assets that generate income for the business but are not essential to the normal operations of the business.
-In simple terms, they are assets that are owned by the company but do not contribute to the core operations and revenue-generating activities of the company.
+Redundant assets are assets that generate income for the business but that are not essential to the normal operations of the business.
+In simple terms, they are assets that are owned by the company that do not contribute to the core operations and revenue-generating activities of the company.
 Redundant assets are also known as non-operating assets.

-Examples of redundant assets
+Examples of Redundant Assets

 Tangible assets not used directly in the business operations